 If you are a low to middle income earner, you may be able to take advantage of the super co- contribution payment from the Government.
 This means that the Government will match – or more than match – your eligible, personal, super contributions, up to a certain limit.
 If you are eligible, there is no need to apply; just make personal super contributions, then lodge an income tax return and you will receive this benefit.

 Each super fund differs in terms of investment options, performance history, admin and management fees, insurance benefits and more.
-Your Ink Wealth Advisor can assist you in choosing a super fund that best matches your requirements.
-Contact us today to learn more.
+Contact us today and we can refer you to a Financial Planner.